VideFrelan/vfbot-gpt/README.md

 2. Clone this repository to your computer.
 3. Open a terminal or command prompt and navigate to the cloned repository directory.
 4. Run the command `npm install` to install all required dependencies.
-5. Modify the configuration in the `index.js` file according to your needs, such as providing a valid OpenAI API Key.
+5. Run the command `npm vf` to start the VFbot-GPT chatbot.
-6. Run the command `node index.js` to start the VFbot-GPT chatbot.
+6. Open WhatsApp on your device and scan the QR code that appears to log in to WhatsApp Web using VFbot-GPT.
-7. Open WhatsApp on your device and scan the QR code that appears to log in to WhatsApp Web using VFbot-GPT.
+7. Start sending messages with the "vfbot" prefix on WhatsApp to interact with VFbot-GPT.\
-8. Start sending messages with the "vfbot" prefix on WhatsApp to interact with VFbot-GPT.
+(example: `vfbot Hello, can you help me with math?`)

 Make sure to understand and comply with the terms and conditions of using the OpenAI API when using the VFbot-GPT chatbot.